lballabio/quantlib-old/QuantLib-SWIG/R/README.txt

 This is the R interface to QuantLib.

-Generating this interface requires the still unreleased SWIG 1.3.30.
-If you want to regenerate the wrappers, you'll have to compile SWIG 1.3.30 from the SWIG CVS repository and make it available as 'rswig'.
+The needed C++ bindings are created by means of SWIG (Simplified Wrapper and Interface Generator) available from <http://swig.sourceforge.net/>.
+SWIG version 1.3.31 is needed.

 The command